-Birth Recovery Care services are invaluable at ALL times, and equally (if not more so) during a crisis like COVID-19.
-Some of the Birth Recovery support that I offer is available remotely when circumstances prohibit in-person care.
-For the safety of all, especially those most vulnerable to COVID-19, Birth Recovery support care when Shelter in Place Orders are in effect is being offered as follows:
+COVID-19 Statement Birth Recovery Care services are invaluable at ALL times, and equally (if not more so) during a crisis like COVID-19.
+Some of the Birth Recovery support that I offer is available remotely when safety prohibits in-person care.
+For the protection of all, especially those most vulnerable to COVID-19 and healthcare workers and others unable to shelter in place, Birth Recovery support care when Shelter in Place Orders are in effect can be provided as follows:

-Check-in, emotional support, and/or instruction of and support with well-being practices (EFT, Self-Breema, TRE, etc.) is offered remotely (by phone and/or video call appointments) and
+Check-in, emotional support, and/or instruction of and support with well-being practices (EFT, Self-Breema®, TRE®, Yoga, etc.) is available remotely (by phone and/or video call appointments).

 Please see below, to learn more about my Birth Recovery Care Services.

 Physiologic recovery care services are heating, integration, and sealing practices performed for Birth Givers in traditional cultures around the world.
 These services are intended specifically to nurture mind, body, & spirit; support physical, hormonal, energetic, and emotional wellness; and facilitate recovery from pregnancy and birthing.
 While they are especially recommended during the first 40 days after giving birth (starting in the first 2 weeks, if possible), they may be enjoyed anytime during or beyond the first year postpartum.

 Services provided to the Birth Giver will include*:

 Check-in, including about what the Birth Giver's needs and wishes are for that day;

 Safe space to share any thoughts, feelings, experiences which may want to be expressed;

 herbal sitz or body bath;